1tracksystem/MagicStat/README.md

 We do NOT save your files but if you still have some data privacy issues, you can install it on your local machine as well.

 # Version:
-   - 1.0.0
+   - 1.0.1
-   - This is the first version of MagicStat and only supports correlation models (pearson, spearman's, kendall).
+   - This version only supports correlation models (pearson, spearman's, kendall).
    - More models will be supported in the following versions.

 # License